facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 ### Creating the encoder

-The encoder is straightfoward: it comprises an embedding layer and an LSTM, and a forward pass through the encoder consists of passing the sequences of input tokens through both of them sequentially.
+The encoder is straightfoward: it contains an embedding layer and an LSTM, and a forward pass through the encoder consists of passing the sequences of input tokens through both of them sequentially.
 The final hidden state is returned.

 ```
 class Encoder(nn.Module):